 - 2 tablespoons all-purpose flour

 - 1 vegetable bouillon cube or 2 teaspoons chicken bouillon granules

 - 1 teaspoon dried thyme

 - In a large skillet, saute the broccoli, zucchini, mushrooms and carrot in oil until crisp-tender.
 Remove from the heat and set aside.

 - Cook spaghetti according to package directions.
-In another saucepan, saute onion and garlic in butter until tender.
-Stir in the flour, bouillon and thyme until blended. gradually add milk. bring to a boil; cook and stir for 2 minutes or until thickened.
+In a large saucepan, saute onion and garlic in butter until tender.
+Stir in the flour, bouillon and thyme until blended; gradually add milk.
+Bring to a boil; cook and stir for 2 minutes or until thickened.

 - Reduce heat to low; stir in cheeses until melted.
-Add the vegetables; heat through.
-Drain spaghetti; toss with vegetable mixture.
-Yield: 4 servings.
+Add the vegetables; cook until heated through.
+Drain spaghetti; Add to vegetable mixture; toss to coat.

 Nutrition Facts1 cup: 512 calories, 20g fat (11g saturated fat), 52mg cholesterol, 492mg sodium, 61g carbohydrate (13g sugars, 5g fiber), 22g protein.